microsoft/playwright/docs/src/test-advanced-js.md

 });
 ```

+You can also have project-specific setup with [`property: TestProject.projectSetup`].
+It will only be executed if at least one test from a specific project should be run, while global setup is always executed at the start of the test session.

 ### Capturing trace of failures during global setup

 In some instances, it may be useful to capture a trace of failures encountered during the global setup.
 In order to do this, you must [start tracing](./api/class-tracing.md#tracing-start) in your setup, and you must ensure that you [stop tracing](./api/class-tracing.md#tracing-stop) if an error occurs before that error is thrown.
 This can be achieved by wrapping your setup in a `try...catch` block.
 Here is an example that expands the global setup example to capture a trace.